I Was Staring at 2,000 Monthly Visits.My Revenue Hadn't Moved.

 I spent three months celebrating traffic growth before I realized I was chasing a number that didn't matter.
 Visits felt good on a dashboard, but they weren't converting, weren't returning, and weren't driving anything I actually cared about.

-That's the trap with vanity metrics—they're easy to see and easy to brag about, but they're disconnected from the actual health of your business.
+That's the trap with vanity metrics: they're easy to see and easy to brag about, but disconnected from the health of your business.

-The shift happened when I started tracking backwards from revenue instead of forwards from traffic.
-What pages actually generated leads?
+The shift happened when I started tracking backward from revenue instead of forward from traffic.
+Which pages actually generated leads?

-Which traffic sources produced customers who stayed? com) backs this up: traffic without conversion intent is just noise.
+Which sources produced customers who stayed?
+Moz's conversion research backs it up: traffic without conversion intent is just noise.

-Worth trying: Pull your last 30 days of traffic data and ask one question for each source—how many of those visits turned into a lead or sale?
-If you can't answer it, you're missing the connection between what you're measuring and what matters.
+Pull your last 30 days of traffic by source and ask one question for each: how many of those visits turned into a lead or sale?
+If you can't answer it, you're missing the link between what you measure and what matters.
+Track backward from revenue, not forward from visits.